UrielOfir/react-fsm/README.md

 cd ../frontend yarn
 ```

+## Project Roadmap

+For more details on the future plans for this project, check out the [Project Roadmap](./ROADMAP.md).

 The backend service runs on port 3001 as REST API and on port 8080 as web-socket.
 The frontend service runs on port 3000.